 \subsection{Generation of quantum coherences in a spin 3/2 quadrupolar nucleus}

 Let us consider the spin 3/2 \textsuperscript{35}Cl nucleus in the same KClO\textsubscript{3} crystal introduced above.
 In the previous example, we showed how to induce a full inversion of the populations of two of its energy eigenstates, say $\ket{m=1/2}$ and $\ket{m+1=3/2}$, by means of a $\sigma^+$ c.p. $\pi$ pulse of radiation.
-In general, when the angle on the right-hand side of \mbox{Equ. \eqref{PiPulseEquation}} is set to a value different from $n\pi$, where $n$ is an integer, the final density matrix exhibits non-zero off-diagonal elements, meaning that the evolved state includes a quantum superposition of $\ket{m}$ and $\ket{m+1}$.
+In general, when the angle on the right-hand side of \mbox{Eq. \eqref{PiPulseEquation}} is set to a value different from $n\pi$, where $n$ is an integer, the final density matrix exhibits non-zero off-diagonal elements, meaning that the evolved state includes a quantum superposition of $\ket{m}$ and $\ket{m+1}$.
+Such superposition states can be deployed to probe nature of tensor multipolar orders \cite{RongOrbit19, PhysRevLett.127.237201}.
 In NMR, such elements are typically called ``single quantum coherences'', where ``single'' specifies the fact that $\Delta m = 1$.

-In Figure \ref{NQRQuantumCoherences} we display the results of three simulated experiments where a pulse resonant with the $\ket{1/2} \leftrightarrow \ket{3/2}$ transition is applied and the angle in \mbox{Equ. \eqref{PiPulseEquation}} is set to the values $\pi/3$, $\pi/2$ and $2\pi/3$, respectively.
-These simulations demonstrate it is possible to fine-tune the amplitudes of two states linked by a single-photon transition through the careful manipulation of the parameters of the pulse.
+In Figure \ref{NQRQuantumCoherences}, we display the results of three simulated experiments where a pulse resonant with the $\ket{1/2} \leftrightarrow \ket{3/2}$ transition is applied and the angle in \mbox{Eq.\ \eqref{PiPulseEquation}} is set to the values $\pi/3$, $\pi/2$, and $2\pi/3$, respectively.
+These simulations demonstrate that it is possible to fine-tune the amplitudes of two states linked by a single-photon transition through the careful manipulation of the parameters of the pulse.